ethereum/go-ethereum/docs/vulnerabilities/vulnerabilities.md

 The file itself is hosted in the Github repository, on the `gh-pages`-branch.
 The list was started in November 2020, and covers mainly `v1.9.7` and forward.

-The JSON file of known bugs below is a list of objects, one for each bug, with the following keys:
+The JSON file of known vulnerabilities below is a list of objects, one for each vulnerability, with the following keys:

 - `name`
-  - Unique name given to the bug.
+  - Unique name given to the vulnerability.
 - `uid`
-  - Unique identifier of the bug.
+  - Unique identifier of the vulnerability.
 Format `GETH-<year>-<sequential id>`
 - `summary`
-    - Short description of the bug.
+  - Short description of the vulnerability.
 - `description`
-    - Detailed description of the bug.
+  - Detailed description of the vulnerability.
 - `links`
-    - List of releavnt URLs with more detailed information (optional).
+  - List of relevant URLs with more detailed information (optional).
 - `introduced`
-    - The first published compiler version that contained the bug (optional).
+  - The first published Geth version that contained the vulnerability (optional).
 - `fixed`
-    - The first published compiler version that did not contain the bug anymore.
+  - The first published Geth version that did not contain the vulnerability anymore.
 - `published`
-    - The date at which the bug became known publicly (optional).
+  - The date at which the vulnerability became known publicly (optional).
 - `severity`
-    - Severity of the bug: `low`, `medium`, `high`, `critical`.
+  - Severity of the vulnerability: `low`, `medium`, `high`, `critical`.
   - Takes into account the severity of impact and likelihood of exploitation.
 - `check`
   - This field contains a regular expression, which can be used against the reported `web3_clientVersion` of a node.
 If the check matches, the node is with a high likelyhood affected by the vulnerability.